- You get routine prenatal tests, like a blood pressure check and a urine test, at each prenatal visit.

 - Cell-free fetal DNA testing (also called noninvasive prenatal screening or testing).
-Tests your blood for your baby’s DNA to see if he has certain genetic conditions, like Down syndrome.
-You can have this test after 10 weeks of pregnancy.
+Tests your blood for your baby’s DNA to see if he may have certain genetic conditions, like Down syndrome.
+This test is done after 10 weeks of pregnancy.
 Your provider may recommend the test if an ultrasound shows that your baby may have a birth defect or if you've already had a baby with a birth defect.
 It’s not recommended for women who aren't likely to have a baby with a birth defect or who are pregnant with multiples (more than one baby, like twins or triplets).
 It’s called noninvasive because it’s done with a blood test.
 It doesn’t require any other tools that break the skin or enter your body.
 If you have this test, your provider may recommend you have an invasive test, like amniocentesis, to confirm the results.

 - Chorionic villus sampling (also called CVS).
 A test that checks tissue from the placenta to see if a baby has a genetic condition, like Down syndrome.
 CVS is done at 10 to 13 weeks of pregnancy.
 Your provider may want you to have CVS if you’re older than 35, if genetic conditions run in your family, or if your first-trimester screening shows that your baby is at increased risk for birth defects.

 - Cystic fibrosis (also called CF) carrier screening.
 Tests to see if you have the gene that causes CF. CF is a disease that affects breathing and digestion.
 If you and your partner have the gene, you can pass CF to your baby.
 You and your partner can have this test any time during pregnancy.